StableCanvas/comfyui-client/README.md

 ## TODOs

 - [ ] code to workflow: Output a json file that can be imported into the web front end
+- [ ] workflow to code: Transpiler workflow to code
 - [ ] Output type hints

 ## Contributing